mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 ;; From 206.81.17.195@8853(TCP) in 86.0 ms
 ```

+Keep in mind that this example setup uses the staging Let's Encrypt CA (apparently called Bogus Broccoli X2).
+For production use set the `ca` parameter to `https://acme-v02.api.letsencrypt.org/`.

 ## Challenges (not the ACME ones)
 Here I want to talk about obstacles I had to overcome and some things I could have done better during this project.